stencila/stencila/README.md

 There are a few key rules enforced by Stylelint:

-- All slectors must be descendants of a custom semantic selector.
-This reduces risks of a theme interfering with
-- exsitng stylesheets on a website.
+- All selectors must be descendants of a custom semantic selector.
+This reduces risks of a theme interfering with exsitng stylesheets on a website.
 - Avoid hard-coded values for things such as font-sizes, colors, and fonts.
-Instead, use CSS variables, as these will
-- allow simple theme overrides within the browser without having to rebuild the theme.
+Instead, use CSS variables, as these will allow simple theme overrides within the browser without having to rebuild the theme.
 - Design your themes using a mobile-first approach, adding overrides to refine styles on larger screens.
 At the same time, it is highly recommended to also include print media overrides with your theme.
 - These themes are primarily intended for rendering interactive articles and other relatively long forms of prose.
   - As such, good typography is paramount.
 Reading Matthew Butterick‘s [Typography in Ten
   - Minutes](https://practicaltypography.com/typography-in-ten-minutes.html) will give you a solid foundation and a